ElisDN/purify-text-behavior/README.md

 CTextHighlighter::registerCssFile();
 ~~~

-in your view for enable syntax hightlighting.
+in your view for syntax hightlighting work.